 - All of our lettuce is grown in a temperature-controlled greenhouse eliminating the need for any harmful herbicides & pesticides

 - It takes about 30-45 days, seed to container, for most of our lettuce, depending on time of year

 - Our nutrients are all derived from natural sources and carefully monitored to ensure the most optimal nutrition possible.
 We evaluate our water through Clemson University Agriculture Department and adjust accordingly.

 - Ladybugs are released periodically to gobble up any lettuce-loving bugs, Aphids, that may have made their way into our greenhouse

 - Our greenhouse is approximately 12,000 square feet in size and has 45,000 grow holes

 - We balance water pH level, monitor temperature and also the rate of flow.

 - All of our seeds are GMO & pesticide-free

-- LED-supplemental lighting as well as air-flow fans were recently installed to keep our red lettuces vibrant red in the winters and the moisture to an optimal level
+- LED-supplemental lighting as well as air-flow fans are utilized to keep our red lettuces vibrant red in the winters and the humidity to an optimal level

 “Lett”uce tell you more……